Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Preliminaries: Tabular NLI

-\paragraph{Tabular NLI data.} In this paper, we use the \datasetName dataset for our investigations.
-It consists of $23,738$ premise-hypothesis pairs.
-The tabular premises are based on Wikipedia infoboxes, and the hypotheses are short statements labeled as \entail, \contradict or \neutral.
-Figure~\ref{fig:example} shows an example of a table and four hypotheses from this dataset and will serve as our running example.
 The dataset contains $2,540$ distinct infoboxes representing a variety of domains.
-All hypotheses were written and labeled by Amazon Mechanical Turk workers.
-All tables contain a \emph{title} and two columns, as shown in the example.
+All hypotheses were written and labeled by MTurk workers.
+The tables contain a \emph{title} and two columns, as shown in the example.
 Since each row takes the form of a key-value pair, we will refer to the elements in the left column as the \emph{keys}, and the right column provides the corresponding \emph{values}.

-The diversity of topics in \datasetName over the TabFact data motivates our choice of the former.
-Additionally, TabFact does not include \neutral statements, and only annotates \entail and \contradict hypotheses.
-Furthermore, in addition to the usual train and development sets, \datasetName includes three test sets, \alphaOne, \alphaTwo and \alphaThree. \alphaOne represents a standard test set that is both topically and lexically similar to the training data.
-In \alphaTwo, hypotheses are designed to be lexically adversarial, and \alphaThree tables are drawn from topics unavailable in the training set.
+In addition to the usual train and development sets, \datasetName includes three test sets, \alphaOne, \alphaTwo and \alphaThree.
+The \alphaOne set represents a standard test set that is both topically and lexically similar to the training data.
+In the \alphaTwo set, hypotheses are designed to be lexically adversarial, and the \alphaThree tables are drawn from topics not present in the training set.
 We will use all three test sets for our analysis.

+\paragraph{Models over Tabular Premises} Unlike standard NLI, which can use off-the-shelf pre-trained contextualized embeddings, the semi-structured nature of premises in tabular NLI necessitates a different modeling approach.